 Selecting PSF reference stars with Simbad

-Using Simbad's Query by coordinates form, you can enter the coordinates of the science target and look exhaustively, to the catalogs' sensitivity limit, in a region surrounding the target of interest.
-From the returned table, you can sort by distance (in arcseconds), spectral type, magnitude and eventually narrow down the search, iteratively, to find the best suited PSF reference stars.
-Since JWST is mainly an infrared telescope, you should enable the search to include J, H, and K band magnitudes (that are most convenient for comparison with the science target); this is done prior to executing the query by clicking on the Output options button that opens the Options and output parameters form where these magnitudes can be selected at the Fluxes/Magnitudes parameter.
+Using Simbad's Query by coordinates* form, users can enter the coordinates of the science target and look exhaustively, to the catalogs' sensitivity limit, in a region surrounding the target of interest.
+From the returned table, one can sort by distance (in arcseconds), spectral type, magnitude and eventually narrow down the search, iteratively, to find the best suited PSF reference stars.
+Since JWST is mainly an infrared telescope, users should enable the search to include J, H, and K band magnitudes (that are most convenient for comparison with the science target); this is done prior to executing the query by clicking on the Output options button that opens the Options and output parameters form where these magnitudes can be selected at the Fluxes/Magnitudes parameter.

 The returned results are:

 - In order to get such output with Simbad, one needs to select the Return/display option.